Prosperity Haven Ohio

 COVID-19 UPDATE: Our facilities remain open as we continue our mission of providing men with a safe, supportive space to find peace & recovery.
 Learn More.

-High Eyes – How Drugs Affect the Pupil Size
+High Eyes – How Drugs Affect Pupil Size

 Have you ever noticed someone with unusually large or small pupils?
 This condition is known as “high eyes.”
-It can be caused by drug use, and can be an indicator of drug addiction when seen frequently.
-In this article, we will explore the different types of pupils associated with drug use, including dilated and pinpoint pupils.
-We will also discuss the effects of these drugs on the body, as well as how to get help for a drug addiction.
+It can be caused by drug use, and may indicate drug addiction when observed frequently.
+In this article, Prosperity Haven, the experts on substance rehabilitation, will explore the different types of pupils associated with drug use, including dilated and pinpoint pupils.

 What Are High Eyes?

-Dilated pupils are one of the most common signs of drug use.
-Stimulant drugs like methamphetamine (meth), cocaine, and ecstasy can cause the pupils to enlarge significantly, giving users cocaine, ecstasy or meth eyes.
+Large pupils and drugs go hand in hand.
+In fact, dilated pupils are one of the most common signs of drug use.
+Stimulant drugs like methamphetamine (meth), cocaine, and ecstasy can cause the pupils to enlarge significantly, giving users cocaine eyes, ecstasy eyes or meth eyes.
 These drugs stimulate the brain’s reward system, leading to a surge of energy and alertness.
-The body responds by producing chemicals that dilate the pupils in order to allow more light into the eyes.
+The body responds by producing chemicals that dilate the pupils to allow more light into the eyes.

 In some cases, alcohol and other depressants may cause dilated pupils as well.
 Alcohol affects the brain’s production of endorphins, which can cause an increased sense of euphoria and lead to dilated pupils.